Adeel M. Khan

 Harvard Medical Review

-- Serve as an inaugural associate editor of HMR reviewing incoming articles - Initiate new by-invitation articles and commentary solicitations
+- Serve as an inaugural associate editor of the upcoming journal HMR/HMSR reviewing incoming articles - Initiate new by-invitation articles and commentary solicitations

 Doing my part